Fly your companion for free through 2022 with these Southwest credit card offers

 The bonus points you earn on these credit cards count toward the Companion Pass in the year they’re awarded, not the year you applied for the card.
 If you get any of these Southwest credit cards now, your first statement probably won’t appear until January anyway, and bonus points are awarded on the statement at the end of a billing period.

-But just to be completely safe, I recommend getting the card now, but waiting until at least January 1, 2021 to hit the minimum spending requirement.
+But just to be completely safe, we recommend getting the card now but waiting until at least January 1, 2021, to hit the minimum spending requirement.
 You can certainly start using the card as soon as you get it — just be sure not to go over the minimum spend threshold for the bonus until the calendar flips to 2021.

 Southwest personal plus business credit cards